-Brianna Mensing recently shared her story in a Charlotte federal courtroom.
-She testified about a 2019 ride that changed her life forever.
-Mensing told jurors that her driver grabbed her thigh “violently” as he was dropping her off at her home.
-She described the experience as “disgusting,” “horrifying,” and “terrifying.”
+Brianna Mensing recently shared her story in a Charlotte federal courtroom, testifying about a 2019 ride that changed her life forever.
+Mensing told jurors that her driver grabbed her thigh “handfully” and “asked if he could keep it with him” as he was dropping her off.
+She described the experience as “disgusting,” “horrifying,” and “terrifying”.

 Key Facts from the Mensing Case

-- The Incident: The driver grabbed Mensing’s upper inner thigh as she arrived home.
+- The Incident: The driver grabbed Mensing’s upper inner thigh during her second-ever Uber ride in March 2019.

 Read more: Are Rideshare Background Checks Failing Passengers?
 Investigating the Gaps